astutespruce/sarp-connectivity/analysis/network/README.md

-# Southeast Aquatic Barrier Inventory Data Processing - Network Analysis
+# National Aquatic Barrier Inventory & Prioritization Tool Data Processing - Network Analysis

 Once all the inputs are prepared (see `analysis/prep/README.md`), you now run the network analysis on all regions.